The Comedy About a Bank Robbery: International productions

 A Polish adaptation titled Komedia o napadzie na bank opened at Teatr Komedia in Warsaw on 7 May 2017.
 The adaptation was translated by Elżbieta Woźniak and directed by Tomasz Dutkiewicz.
 It was the first non-UK adaptation of the play.

 A French adaptation of the play titled Le Gros Diamant du Prince Ludwig (translated as The Big Diamond of Prince Ludwig) opened at Theatre du Gymnase in Paris from 15 June to 31 August 2017.
 The adaptation was translated by Miren Pradier and Gwen Aduh (who also directed) and won the Molière Award for Best Comedy 2018.
 The play also opened at the Théâtre Le Palace in Paris from 19 July 2018.

 A Russian adaptation of the play titled Комедия о том, как банк грабили (translated directly from the English title) opened at MDM Theatre in Moscow on 5 October 2019.
 The adaptation was translated by Alexandra Kozyreva.
 It is the first non-English production of the play to use the same set and staging as the West End production.

 A Dutch adaptation of the play titled De Komedie Over een Bankoverval (translated directly from the English title) opened in September 2023.
 The company PretPakhuis presented by arrangement with Mischief Worldwide Ltd. the Mischief Production.
 The adaptation was translated by Jon van Eerd.
-Dates are currently scheduled until February 2024.
+This production concluded on March 3, 2024.

 A Swiss Adaption of the play titled "Komöde mit Banküberfall" opened in March 2021 at the Hechtplatz Theatre in Zürich.
 It was also played in Germany Hamburg at the St.Pauli Theatre in 2021.
 In 2023 it was played once more at the Hechtplatz Theatre.
 The play was presented by the Shake Company, directed by Dominik Flaschka.
+In 2025, the first Austrian production with the same translation by Maria Harpner und Anatol Preissler premiered at the Volkstheater, Vienna.
+Performances are currently scheduled through April 2026.

 A Hebrew adaptation of the play titled "הקומדיה על שוד הבנק" premiered in November 2023 and opened in April 2024 at the Cameri Theatre in Tel Aviv.
 The play was translated and adapted by Dori Parnas and directed by Amir I. Wolf, with set design by Neta Haker and costume design by Shira Wise.
 The cast for this production includes Alon Sandler in the role of Mitch, Yaniv Swisa as Cooper, Nadav Assulin as Officer Shak and Ohad Shachar in the role of Mr. Freeboys (Translated as Jo-Dad Kabaish).

 The production closed on February 25, 2025.
 In its final performances, due to a vocal injury sustained by Alon, the role of Mitch was played by actor Tom Avni.